SpooktheTomatoes/virtual-sdv-alex/README.md

 5. Send it
 6. The system should give you a new, updated Memory Bank

-I use a Firefox extension to download my previous conversation with Alex as an HTML file.
+I use a Firefox extension to download my previous session with Alex as an HTML file.
 Then I feed the file to the Updater.

 This is just easier for me.
 Any chat transcript should work, as long as the speakers are clearly marked.